-A backup is the copy of the entire data while an archive is information which may or may not be relevant for the ongoing of operations.
+A backup is the copy of the entire data while an archive is information that may or may not be relevant for the ongoing of operations.
 Archived data is usually historical by nature and is kept for posterity and reference.

 A Salesforce backup, therefore, would be the copy of the entire environment.
 This is done to ensure that in the event of a catastrophe, all the information can be restored at the earliest possible time.
-Business continuity plans are based on the capabilities of organisations that can recoup from such circumstances.
+Business continuity plans are based on the capabilities of organizations that can recoup from such circumstances.
 These situations arise out of a variety of reasons.
 Human error, natural phenomenon, a coding issue, et al. All these events have the potential to wipe off the entire database and cause irreparable damage to the company.
 These damages may be financial, reputational or both in nature.
-To overcome such an ignominy, organisations have put in place multimillion-dollar backup plans that would kick in the moment tragedy strikes.
+To overcome such an ignominy, organizations have put in place multimillion-dollar backup plans that would kick in the moment tragedy strikes.
 These cold, low-cost storage are meant to store every possible data needed to help the operations function like before.

 There is a debate which is currently raging in the tech world regarding the correct frequency of backing up.
 While most companies back their usual data at least once a day, data regarding the more critical ones will have to be backed up more often.
 In most cases, it is done every almost 2 hours.
 Every time the data is being changed or new data added to it, the database has to be backed up.

 There is no thumb rule about archiving data.
 These are the low hanging activities and can be done at some point in time.
 While data must be archived or the sake of posterity, it need not be done frequently and certainly not as frequently as a backup.
 Archiving also depends on the data retention policy of individual companies as well as the IT Acts being followed by respective countries.
 Based on them archiving is scheduled.